omkarcloud/google-maps-scraper/README.md

 *Note:*
 1. If you don't have Node.js 16+ and Python installed or you are facing errors, follow this Simple FAQ [here](https://github.com/omkarcloud/google-maps-scraper/blob/master/advanced.md#-i-dont-have-python-or-im-facing-errors-when-setting-up-the-scraper-on-my-pc-how-to-solve-it), and you will have your search results in the next 5 Minutes.
-2. If you face any problems, please contact us via [WhatsApp](hhttps://api.whatsapp.com/send?phone=918295042963&text=I%20need%20installation%20help) or [Email](mailto:chetan@omkar.cloud).
-We will respond within 24 hours.
+2. If you face any problems, please contact us via [WhatsApp](https://api.whatsapp.com/send?phone=918295042963&text=I%20need%20installation%20help) or [Email](mailto:chetan@omkar.cloud).
+We will reply within 24 hours.
 ## ⚡ Enlightening Questions

 ### ❓ How to Get Results for My Queries?